Manuel Castellanos López: Biography

 He was born in Sancti Spíritus, Las Villas, Cuba, on May 29, 1949.
 From 1965 to 1970 he studied in Escuela Nacional de Arte (ENA), La Habana, Cuba.
 He was a teacher at the Escuela Nacional de Arte up to 1979.

-Individual Exhibitions
+Individual exhibitions

 Among his personal exhibitions can be included "Son como son" Galeria de La Habana, Havana, 1976.
-In 1977 he presented also "Dibujos de Castellanos" Pequeño Salón, Museo Nacional de Bellas Artes, Havana.
-In 1979 he exhibited his works "Dibujos y grabados de Manuel Castellanos".
-Pequeño Salón, Museo Nacional de Bellas Artes, Havana, Cuba and "Dibujos de Castellanos", México.
+In 1977, Lopez also presented "Dibujos de Castellanos" Pequeño Salón, Museo Nacional de Bellas Artes, Havana.
+In 1979, he exhibited his works "Dibujos y grabados de Manuel Castellanos".
+Pequeño Salón, Museo Nacional de Bellas Artes, Havana, Cuba and "Dibujos de Castellanos", Mexico.

-Collective Exhibitions
+Collective exhibitions

 In 1971 he participated in the X "Premi Internacional Dibuix Joan Miró".
 Collegi d’Arquitectes.
 Catalunya i Balears, Barcelona/Girona, Spain.
 In 1975 presented some of his works in the "Third Triennale India" 1975.
 Lalit Kala Akademi, Rabindra Bhavan, New Delhi, India.
 In 1977 his works took part of the "Bienal de Ilustraciones de Bratislava BIB’77" Bratislava, Czechoslovakia.
 In 1982 was part of the XL "Biennale di Venezia", Italy, and in 1984 as part of 1st.
 Havana Biennial, Museo Nacional de Bellas Artes, Havana, Cuba.